andrewkatson/Denarii/README.md

 * Trezor-common: Do not need to do anything
 * Unbound: Build according to its instructions in its README.
 Then, move libunbound.a from /usr/local/lib to the unbound directory

-#### Manually pulled in
-* openssl: https://github.com/openssl/openssl.
-Build according to the instructions in its README.
-* libzmq: https://github.com/zeromq/libzmq.
-Build according to the instruction in its README (it will direct you to the INSTALL file).
-Then move libzmq.a from /usr/local/lib to the libzmq directory.
-Also need to run it with ```./configure --with-libsodium```
-* zlib: https://zlib.net.
-Just unpack it.
-* All others you should follow the instructions to install below.

 ### Dependencies